DonDeLaVega80/kpi/README.md

 - **Light Mode Only**: The application uses a clean light theme for optimal readability

+## Error Handling & User Experience

+### Error Boundaries

+The application includes React error boundaries to catch and display errors gracefully:

+- **UI Error Recovery**: Errors in components are caught and displayed with helpful messages
+- **Database Error Detection**: Automatic detection of database corruption with restore options
+- **User-Friendly Messages**: Clear error messages with actionable recovery steps

+### Loading States

+Enhanced user experience with comprehensive loading indicators:

+- **Skeleton Loaders**: Table and card skeleton loaders while data is loading
+- **Loading Spinners**: Visual feedback during data fetches and operations
+- **Disabled States**: Buttons are automatically disabled during operations to prevent duplicate actions

+### Edge Cases

+Robust handling of edge cases:

+- **Empty States**: Helpful empty state messages with action buttons when no data exists
+- **First-Time Setup**: Welcome screen with onboarding guidance for new users
+- **Database Corruption**: Automatic detection with options to restore from backup or start fresh
+- **Error Recovery**: Clear error messages with recovery paths for common issues

+## Performance

+### Optimizations

+The application is optimized for performance:

+- **Pagination**: Large lists automatically paginate (25 items per page by default, configurable)
+- **Lazy Loading**: Routes are code-split and loaded on demand, reducing initial bundle size
+- **Database Indexes**: Optimized database queries with proper indexes on frequently queried columns
+- **Memoization**: React hooks use memoization to prevent unnecessary re-renders

+### Database Performance

+- **Indexed Queries**: All common query patterns use indexed columns
+- **Prepared Statements**: All database queries use prepared statements for security and performance
+- **Efficient Aggregations**: KPI calculations use optimized SQL aggregations

 ## Data Storage

 Your data is stored locally at: